Zurich, Switzerland, Europe & Middle East

 Please remember that the value of investments and the income from them may go down as well as up and investors may not get back the amounts originally invested.

-This marketing material is for professional investors or advisers only.
+This marketing material is for professional clients only.
 This site is not suitable for retail clients.

 Issued by Schroder Unit Trusts Limited, 1 London Wall Place, London EC2Y 5AU.
 Registered Number 4191730 England.